 At the same time that I was feeling all of this, I started thinking about my nose again.

 At various low points, I've often been convinced that if I just got a nose job, the entire world would be different for me — new opportunities would open up, I'd get any man I wanted, and I'd even be more valued at work.
 In my darkest mood, having a smaller nose would somehow make me not only prettier but also "more approachable," and "less harsh looking."
 (Read: less Jewish, more "feminine.")
-No matter how many boyfriends told me they loved my nose, (including Jesse), I always had the sneaking suspicion they were lying to protect my feelings.
+No matter how many boyfriends told me they loved my nose, (including Jacob), I always had the sneaking suspicion they were lying to protect my feelings.

 On good days, I actually really like my nose.
 I've pierced it in order to help myself find it beautiful, written and edited articles about women and their strong noses, and tried to talk about my self-consciousness more openly in an effort to overcome it.
 (Not to mention the picture I just posted above, which is actually kind of a big step for me.)
 Still, it remains the litmus test for the state of my body image: am I hating my nose again, or am I finding it beautiful?
 When this Bustle video posted recently and I inwardly recoiled at my nose on camera, I realized I hadn't made as much progress as I'd hoped.

-As I tried to think about what this DNA test meant for me and my relationship, I found myself inwardly accusing Jesse of being a self-hating Jew — when really, it was me who was feeling suddenly more self-conscious about the nose and unruly hair that were the clearest physical markers of my jewishness.
+As I tried to think about what this DNA test meant for me and my relationship, I found myself inwardly accusing Jacob of being a self-hating Jew — when really, it was me who was feeling suddenly more self-conscious about the nose and unruly hair that were the clearest physical markers of my jewishness.
 It was me who was convinced I wasn't beautiful enough.
-Staring at Jesse's beautiful Bengali friend at his birthday party, with her large eyes and petite nose, I found myself wishing I could be half as elegant and effortless as she seems, but knowing I never would be.
+Staring at Jacob's beautiful Bengali friend at his birthday party, with her large eyes and petite nose, I found myself wishing I could be half as elegant and effortless as she seems, but knowing I never would be.
 Perhaps she looked at me and my white skin and wondered what it would be like to be effortlessly assimilated.

 Being Jewish is a particular brand of tricky right now; most of us have to acknowledge our undeniable assimilated white privilege, but also make the decision as to whether or not we want to identify as white.